 - Hiding cheaper or free options

 As mentioned earlier the PUPs come together with the software that you want to use.
 These PUPs usually get your consent by the user during the installation process.
-The installation process is a step-by-step process which is taken place through a series of dialog boxes.
-Usually when we’re installing a software we tend to fly through the process with the intention of using it.
+The installation process is a step-by-step process that takes place through a series of dialog boxes.
+Usually, when we’re installing software we tend to fly through the process to use it.
 This why we tend to miss the PUPs.

-- Read the information in the top of the installation wizard every step of the way to find out the names of unwanted programs.
+- Read the information at the top of the installation wizard every step of the way to find out the names of unwanted programs.

 - Do not accept standard, default or other recommended settings.
 Always choose custom (advanced).
 These type of settings are not advanced in reality.

 The best way to not get the PUPs in your devices is to be vigilant when downloading and installing software.
 But adding some additional security software can give you another layer of security.
-Try to purchase/download the following to further assist you from PUPs;
+Try to purchase/download the following to assist you from PUPs further;

 - Ad blocker/ pop-up blocker

 With the following tools backing you up, the golden advice is to be vigilant and you will no longer need to worry about PUPs.

 If you don’t want to be bombarded by annoying ads and have your personal data tracked online, find and delete any PUP files on your computer.
 Using a bloatware or junkware removal tool can help with this process.